 Marie has a specific focus in representing people/companies involved in allegations of high value financial crime.
 In her white collar crime practice, she has defended clients facing allegations of fraudulent trading, money laundering, cheating the Public Revenue and conspiracy to defraud.

 Marie also has extensive experience in dealing with complex restraint orders and confiscation.
 In her serious crime practice, she defends clients facing allegations of murder, rape and serious drug offences.

-- R v H & H – Marie successfully represented a husband and wife in forfeiture proceedings.
-Essex Police had seized over £17,000 from the couple’s home and applied to the Magistrates’ court for the monies to be forfeited on the basis that it was from the proceeds of crime.
+- R v H & H - Marie successfully represented a husband and wife in forfeiture proceedings.
+Essex Police had seized a substantial amount from the couple's home and applied to the Magistrates' court for the monies to be forfeited on the basis that it was from the proceeds of crime.
 The Magistrates refused the Police application, following which they appealed that decision to the Crown Court.
-When the Appeal came before the court, the bench agreed with the Magistrates Court decision and ordered the return of the money to Marie’s clients
+When the Appeal came before the court, the bench agreed with the Magistrates Court decision and ordered the return of the money to Marie's client.

 Serious and general crime